SS-31 (Elamipretide)

 • Improved exercise recovery signaling

-The compound is often discussed as one of the more advanced mitochondrial-targeted experimental peptides currently under investigation.
+The compound is often discussed as one of the most advanced mitochondrial-targeted peptide therapeutics currently under investigation.

 • Potential mitochondrial support